rahonalab/icinga2-docker/README.md

 # icinga2-docker

-This repository contains a (quasi-)modular image of the Icinga2 monitor systems, orchestrated by docker-compose.
+This repository contains a (quasi-)modular image of the Icinga2 monitor systems, orchestrated by docker-compose; to ensures portability through different versions of containers, it uses permanent volumes for storage of config files and data.

 It is slightly based on the original Dockerfile by [https://github.com/jjethwa/icinga2] (Jordan Jethwa's icinga2 docker image), which is also available as a dockerhub-repository is located at [https://hub.docker.com/r/jordan/icinga2/](https://hub.docker.com/r/jordan/icinga2/).